 Documentary photography chronicles day to day life as well as significant and historical events.
 They are images that tell a story preserving those everyday moments for all of time.
 Documentary photography sessions are like creating a time capsule of what your life is like at this moment.
-These sessions are about 90% unposed, undirected and really fun.
+These sessions are about 90% unposed, undirected, candid and really fun.
 They celebrate the mundane or extraordinary, recording the recurrent or infrequent moments that make up the story of your life.
 A real life driven photograph is like a good song, it tells a story allowing you to visit the past.

 Documentary photography is all about telling the story of your life, the highs, lows and in-between.
 It's taking the mundane and making it beautiful.
 There are no directions, no sit here, look there, no "everyone hug".
 It really is just your real life, your beautiful crazy life, frozen in time.
 Photography is the only tool that stops time itself.
 These sessions document that important stuff in your soul that you want to remember.
 The childhood you hope your children will one day recall.
 Documentary photography chronicles day to day life as well as significant and historical events.
 They are images that tell a story.
 It preserves those everyday moments for all of time.